-Pounds to Pocket offers borrowers the opportunity to apply for short term and medium term loans, that are both simple and flexible.
+Pounds to Pocket are now Onstride.
+Pounds to Pocket/Onstride offers borrowers the opportunity to apply for short term and medium term loans, that are both simple and flexible.
 CashLady takes a look at the history of Pounds to Pocket and the services that they provide.

-With Pounds to Pocket, you are able to apply for a personal loan of between £200 and £2,000.
-You can choose to pay back your loan over a period of between 6 and 12 months.
+With OnStride, you are able to apply for a personal loan of between £200 and £2,000.
+You can choose to pay back your loan over a period of between 6 and 36 months.

 This type of loan is known as an instalment loan.
 Instalment loans are loans that are paid back over 2 or more instalments.

-Payday loans are traditionally repaid in only 1 instalment, usually on your payday.
+Payday loans are traditionally repaid in only 1 or two instalments, usually on your payday.

-Responsible lenders, such as Pounds to Pocket, would not encourage you to take out personal loans frequently.
+Responsible lenders, such as Onstride/Pounds to Pocket, would not encourage you to take out personal loans frequently.

 Most people who apply for a loan with Pounds to Pocket will get a decision in under 30 minutes.
 You should receive an email notifying you of whether or not you have been approved for a loan.